kausheel28/WPT/README.md

 # Steps to run
-Open cmd navigate to Python folder
+Open cmd and navigate to Python folder

-Run command:python WPT.py
+Run command: python WPT.py